dmitrydvorkin/PhpSiteMap/README.md

 Where:

-siteBAseUrl is the base URL for all paths.
+siteBaseUrl is the base URL for all paths.
 Ex.: "http://host.com"

 Other [site options]:

-priority="true" : add hits koefficient to each location found. out_dbg="./dbg_file.log" : output information for each non-200 parsed line out_flt="./flt_file.log" : output filter processing information
+priority="true" : add hits koefficient to each location found.

+out_dbg="./dbg_file.log" : output information for each non-200 parsed line

+out_flt="./flt_file.log" : output filter processing information